Committed to Changing Lives Through Literacy

 PAOLA STEFAN SMITH

-Paola dedicated more than 13 years to the public and private school sectors after making a leap from the world of TV news, where she worked as an anchor and reporter for a bilingual 24-hour network.
+Paola has dedicated more than 14 years to the public and private school sectors after making a leap from the world of TV news, where she worked as an anchor and reporter for a bilingual 24-hour network.
 In 2004, she was honored as Hispanic Woman of the Year in Media.
 An avid traveler, she brought her love of world cultures and languages into the middle school classroom as a history, geography and reading teacher.
 Her experiences include chairing the student government, yearbook and academic accreditation teams, as well as hosting the school's award-winning Model United Nations delegation in New York and her 8th graders in Washington, D.C.
 She was named Teacher of the Year before transitioning to a central leadership role as a K-8 principal in South Florida.
 Paola holds a bachelor’s degree in broadcast journalism and French from the University of Miami, with coursework completed in France and Italy, and a Master's of Education in Independent School Leadership from Vanderbilt University.
 At present, she is enjoying her most important role to date: mother to an intellectually curious, book-loving little boy.
+She also serves as an Early Childhood Director at a premier school in Central Florida.

 Alfredo is a Partner at Hancock Askew and has over 10 years of experience in public accounting.
 His practice areas include financial statement audits, compliance audits, reviews, compilations, internal audits and merger and acquisition assistance.
 His industry expertise includes real estate, nonprofits, family offices, healthcare, manufacturing, wholesale, professional services, technology and a variety of other industries.
 He has worked with both publicly traded and privately held companies.
 As Partner, he leads the assurance practice in South Florida.
 Alfredo is active in the community and is Chair of The WOW Center.
 He is also a member of Leadership Florida and a graduate of Leadership Florida’s Connect Class X. Alfredo is also a graduate of Leadership Miami Class XXXIX of the Greater Miami Chamber of Commerce.
 Alfredo graduated from Florida International University in Miami, FL, where he received a Bachelor of Accounting degree as well as a Master of Science in Taxation.
 He is a Certified Public Accountant in the State of Florida and is a member of both the American and Florida Institute of Certified Public Accountants.